merative/acd-containers/src/pages/security/security-context-constraints.md

   - secret
 ```

-To cause the IBM ACD Operator to use the custom SecurityContextConstraints resource.
+To cause the ACD Operator to use the custom SecurityContextConstraints resource.

 1. Find the `acd-sa` ServiceAccount resource in the same namespace as the Operator.